Forebulge: Background

 Forebulge is most commonly found with continent-continent convergent collisions, in which the formation of mountain ranges as the plates collide places a large load on the lithosphere below.
-The lithosphere flexes in response to the load on the mantle, causing depression and subsidence (fordeep) followed by the forebulging in the front.
+The lithosphere flexes in response to the load on the mantle, causing depression and subsidence (foredeep) followed by the forebulging in the front.
 The forebulge area is lifted by a height that is 4% of the depression height caused by the load.
 It takes roughly 10,000 to 20,000 years for forebulge to fully develop when the mantle flexure to reach isostatic equilibrium, a process that is controlled by mantle viscosity.

 Tectonic

 Forebulge can be seen during the formation of a mountain range, which creates a large load and crustal thickening that leads to lithospheric flexure.
 Part of the land sinks under the load (Foredeep) while part of the outer land forebulges, leading to the creation of these foreland basins.
 Forebulge associated with the formation of these basins is most commonly a result of convergent collision.
 Foreland basins can occur in convergent subduction, but this is rare.
 These basins are linked to fold-thrust belts, which are divided into three main types: collisional (peripheral), retroarc, and retreating collisional subduction.
 Collisional and retroarc thrust belts form in collision convergent plates whereas retreating collisional forms when the subduction rate exceeds the convergence rate of the collision.

 The Persian Gulf foreland basin and forebulge was created as a result of the collision of the Arabian and Eurasian plates around 13 million years ago.
 The Zagros mountains that formed, as a result, created a load on the lithosphere that led to the creation of the modern-day Persian Gulf.

 Collisions between tectonic plates and island arcs lead to loading and flexure of the lithosphere.
 The flexure produces a significant forebulge, which divides a forearc basin and a back arc basin.

 The Ganges basin and Himalayan Basin roughly 50 to 70 million years ago as a result of the load of the Himalayan mountains after the collision of the Eurasian and Indian plates.

 The Andean foreland basins were created as a result of the lithospheric flexure due to the load of the Andean mountain (fold-thrust belt) and resulting foredeep, forebulge, and backbulge.

 Forebulge can also be observed in the flexural plate of the Mariana arc, which was formed when the Pacific plate subducted under the Philippine plate.